 All three of the above are common in women with PCOS.
-So, addressing the underlying inflammation with an herb like turmeric, could help provide natural relief.
+So, addressing the underlying inflammation with an herb like turmeric, could provide much needed relief from PCOS symptoms.

 2. Supports Healthy Liver Function

-Toxins in our food, water and environment are major contributors to stress and inflammation.
+Toxins in food, water and environment are major contributors to stress and inflammation.